 15. Finance Matters

 The Clerk reported that the current account currently holds £1,791.96 and the Savings Account £43,918.78, following a further transfer between the two accounts.
 There have been no receipts since the last meeting.
-The Clerk, as RFO will now report to received bank statements asking Councillors to sign to the end of the July statement.
+The Clerk, as RFO, will now report to received bank statements asking Councillors to sign to the end of the July statement.
 Research into opening a third, higher interest account revealed that such an account would make it very difficult to access funds at short notice should they be required, and that the Co-Op Savings account is currently competitive with other providers.
 No change was agreed.

 The Clerk’s salary has been subject to the NALC pay review and the meeting approved the 59p per hour pay rise.
 Action: Clerk to inform SALC payroll.